ricsirigu/ricsirigu.github.io/src/data/blog/secure-by-design-hamster-wheel-of-pain/index.md

 A few weeks ago, during an assessment, the team found a second-order SQL injection.

-Not a sophisticated zero-day, not a complex exploit chain.

-Not even an obscure edge case hidden behind ten layers of business logic.
+It was not a sophisticated zero-day, a complex exploit chain, or an obscure edge case hidden behind ten layers of business logic.
+It was a SQL injection, in 2026: a vulnerability class that is almost thirty years old.

-A SQL injection.

-In 2026.
-A vulnerability that is almost thirty years old.

 In a world where secure coding guidelines have existed for decades, frameworks provide safer abstractions, and security tooling is everywhere, we are still finding vulnerabilities that should have been structurally impossible.

-That is the interesting part, not the vulnerability itself, but what the vulnerability says about the system that produced it.
+That is the interesting part.
+Not the vulnerability itself, but what the vulnerability says about the system that produced it.

 Because a second-order SQL injection is rarely just a developer mistake.
 It is a symptom.
 It tells us that unsafe data flows were possible, that architectural guardrails were weak or missing, and that the organization was relying on people to remember the right thing instead of designing the wrong thing out of the system.

-This is the hamster wheel of pain.
+This is what I call the hamster wheel of pain.

+For many organizations, security becomes a remediation hamster wheel.
+They scan, find, ticket, patch, and repeat.
+The organization keeps moving, but the system does not really improve.
+Each vulnerability gets treated as an isolated issue, while the design choices that made it possible remain untouched.

+That cycle only changes when security moves into the design of the system itself, so entire classes of vulnerabilities become harder to create before they turn into another finding to chase.

 <img src="hamster-wheel-of-pain.jpg" alt="Hamster wheel of pain">

-We build software fast.
-We discover security issues late.
-We patch them.
-We create tickets.
-We add another checklist.
-We run another scan.
-We remind developers to be careful.
-Then the same class of issue appears again, somewhere else.
+We build software fast, discover security issues late, patch them, create tickets, add another checklist, run another scan, remind developers to be careful, and then the same class of issue appears again somewhere else.

-Different endpoint.
-Different team.
-Same failure mode.
+It may be a different endpoint or a different team, but the failure mode is the same.

 At that point, the problem is no longer the individual vulnerability.
 The problem is the operating model.

 ## Security Later Is Risk Externalization

 Many organizations still treat security as a downstream control.

-Design happens first.
-Implementation follows.
-Delivery pressure increases.
-Security reviews happen late.
-Findings are raised.
-Exceptions are discussed.
-Deadlines win.
-Risk is accepted, deferred, or moved somewhere else.
+Design happens first, implementation follows, delivery pressure increases, security reviews happen late, findings are raised, exceptions are discussed, deadlines win, and risk is accepted, deferred, or moved somewhere else.

 This is often described as a security maturity issue.
 I think it is more precise to call it risk externalization.

 When security is treated as something that happens after design and implementation, engineering teams unintentionally externalize risk to other parts of the organization: